BabyCues® – A Child’s First Language

 When parents and caregivers respond to their baby’s cues in positive and sensitive ways, babies learn that they can trust the special adults in their life; this helps them feel safe and secure.
 When infants send a cue that is appropriately responded to most of the time, they learn something very important: that they are effective and competent communicators and that their caregiver is predictable and caring.
 This knowledge becomes a core part of how they see themselves in the world.

-The BabyCues DVD is a 20 minute video which illustrates baby cues and also shows clustering of cues, states of arousal, hunger and satiation cues, and more.
-The BabyCues Cards and DVD were designed for use in the home, in a clinical setting, or as a teaching tool in the classroom.
+The BabyCues Video is a 14 minute video which illustrates baby cues and also shows hunger and satiation cues, and more.
+The BabyCues Cards and Video were designed for use in the home, in a clinical setting, or as a teaching tool in the classroom.
 Practicing with the cards can help parents and other caregivers gain confidence, improve their caregiving skills, and ultimately enhance the relationship with the baby or young child in their life.

 Using BabyCues A Child’s First Language cards is a fun and informative way to visually convey information to parents and caregivers about the ways in which babies and young children communicate with us nonverbally.